 Bonus: How to Create a New Account on Windows 10 without Logging in

-Considering you’ve gone through all the five methods and made it here, we have a bonus method that you may be interested in.
-We’ll be making use of a third-party tool called PassFab 4WinKey to create a new local user account in Windows 10.
+Considering you’ve gone through all five methods and made it here, we have a bonus method that you may be interested in.
+We’ll be making use of a third-party Windows 10 password reset tool called PassFab 4WinKey to create a new local user account in Windows 10.
 Now, this may seem complicated at first, but make no mistake, this method can be extremely useful in scenarios where your current administrator account is corrupted, and you’re unable to create a new user account.

 Note that you will need a CD, DVD, or USB drive to create a password reset disk on another computer with this software and then boot Windows 10 from this disk after entering the BIOS menu.
 At this point, you just need to follow the on-screen instructions.
-To learn more about this procedure in detail, you can check out the PassFab 4WinKey review.
+To learn more about this procedure, you can check out the PassFab 4WinKey review.

 As you can probably see, when it comes to creating a new user account in Windows 10, you’re not limited in terms of available options.
 Depending on how quickly you want to make a new account, the method that you follow may vary.
 Sure, Command Prompt and PowerShell methods might involve typing command lines, but it bypasses Microsoft’s prompts to sign in with an online Microsoft account, ideally making it the quickest way to create a new user in Windows 10.

 We hope this article helped you in finding a technique that best fits your needs.
 So, which one of the methods that we covered here did you use to create a local user account in Windows 10?
 Do you know any additional methods that deserve mention?
 If so, please share your knowledge and leave your opinions in the comments section.